abiswas100/Kmeans-Clustering/README.md

 # Kmeans-Clustering          [![GitHub contributors](https://img.shields.io/github/contributors/abiswas100/Kmeans-Clustering)](https://github.com/abiswas100/Kmeans-Clustering/graphs/contributors)

-This repo is a Heat Loss Project at University of North Dakota - Department of Computer Science and Electrical Engineering. <br>
+This repo is a part of the Heat Loss Project at University of North Dakota - Department of Computer Science and Electrical Engineering.
+The objective of this repo is to cluster thermal hotspot in Thermal Images of different building from UND and other campuses.

 To get more Information about the project visit -> https://github.com/speri203/Heatloss_Public_Research

 ### Made with -